-The congruency model dissociates between objects presented in congruent and incongruent contexts.
-We created participant-specific models because the same scenes were presented to some participants with a congruent object and to other participants with an incongruent object (counterbalanced across participants).
-For each participant, we first assigned each of the 76 congruent scene-object trials a value of 1 and each of the 76 incongruent scene-object trials a value of 0, before calculating the Euclidean distance between each object pair and summarizing the results in a 152 x 152 RDM (Fig 2B).
+The consistency model contrasted objects presented in congruent and incongruent contexts.
+Subject-specific RDMs were constructed by first creating a vector to which we assigned a value of 1 for congruent scene-object trials and a value of 0 for incongruent scene-object trials, before calculating the Euclidean distance between each scene-object pair (Fig 2B).

 From the EEG data, we extracted brain responses to each object for the time points from -200 ms to 900 ms in intervals of 5 ms, resulting in 221 time-points.
 Next, we calculated the correlation distance between each object pair at each time-point.
-This resulted in participant-specific RDMs at each time-point that summarised the neural similarity between the objects.
+This resulted in subject-specific RDMs at each time-point that summarised the neural similarity between the objects.